This article was posted by CrystalWind.ca.

 Category: Cosmic Events

-Cooke said the average Lyrid shower produces 15 to 20 meteors per hour; this year, the meteor shower should hit about 18 per hour.
+While the average Lyrid shower produces 15 to 20 meteors per hour, this year skywatchers can expect to see about 10 per hour, depending on how clear and dark your sky is, Cooke said.
 Some years, the Lyrid meteor shower intensifies and can produce up to 100 meteors per hour in what's called an "outburst," but it is difficult to predict exactly when that will happen.

 "People say there is some periodicity there," Cooke said, "but the data doesn't support that."
 Although there is an average of 30 years between these outbursts, that's only an average; the actual number of years between the events varies, Cooke said.